darioblanco/blogjaguar/README.md

 * Better manual and code documentation.
 * Study the use of Django Generic Views (it was my first approach to the Django view system and it could be significantly improved).
-* Adding to the Dojo Rich Text Editor youtube and video functions.
+* Adding youtube and video functions to the Dojo Rich Text Editor.
 * File explorer.